-Using a human and possibly familiar name will be less intimidating for recipients.
-If sending to a lead who already knows a person from the brand by name, use the name as the sender address to give the reader the impression that they are dealing with one person and not the whole business, for example, ‘Susan@companyX.com’.
+Using a familiar and human name makes your email less intimidating for recipients.
+If you are sending an email to a lead who already knows someone from your brand by name, use their name as the sender address to give the reader the impression that they are dealing with one person and not the whole business, for example, ‘Susan@companyX.com’.
 SendPulse allows users to add one or more from addresses for sending emails.

 That is how Medium uses a real “From” name in the subject line.